 With Denis' impending retirement, I was urged to run for the position a year before his actual retirement.
 At first I was not sure I really wanted to run, but after thinking long and hard, I made the decision to take out nomination papers.
 It was a good decision for me.
 After spending 18 years in the assistant position, it was time for me to move up to the treasurer's position.

 During the past almost three years, I have developed relationships with the business community.
 I have overcome whatever obstacles and have met deadlines that I have had.
 I have successfully learned the unemployment program.
-This was brand new in the
+This was brand new in the last quarter of 2009.
+Every city and town in Massachusetts had problems with the new program.
+After many phone calls and attempts, I finally found a person at DUI who would help me through the process.
+I am eternally grateful to him.

 When I first started, I did not anticipate having to change banks for the town's bank accounts.
 That was met with an uneventful process.
 One of my goals was to streamline the quarterly reports and W-2 process.
 That goal has been accomplished.